eclipse-imagen/imagen/docs/migration/index.md

 ```

 # Finalize() removed

-Finalizers are deprecated and will soon be removed from Java, as they  are unpredictable, slow, error-prone, and pose security and resource management risks, making them fundamentally unsafe for modern applications.
+Finalizers have been deprecated in Java 18, as they are unpredictable, slow, error-prone, and pose security and resource management risks, making them fundamentally unsafe for modern applications.
 A number of legacy classes have been updated to no longer implement the `finalize` method.
 In some cases, it has been replaced with a more appropriate cleanup method; in others, a suitable method already existed.
 The table below summarizes these changes:

 Class                       | Removed Method | Replaced by New Method  | Existing Method
 ----------------------------|----------------|-------------------------|----------------